Permit to Work

-Why do I need an Authority to Work (ATW) permit?An ATW permit is required to ensure all work carried out at UWA is done so in a safe, structured and efficient manner, and that the contractor involved in the work has the correct qualifications, and is trained and competent to conduct the work.
+Contractors working on UWA premises must have an Authority to Work and the correct high-risk permit to work.
+This ensures all work carried out at UWA is done so in a safe, structured and efficient manner, and that the contractor involved in the work has the correct qualifications, and is trained and competent to conduct the work.